localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 The workflow uses the `SHIPYARD_API_TOKEN`.
 Add it to your forked GitHub repository using secrets in GitHub Actions.

 Now create a new branch in your local repository, and make a small change.
 After making the changes, stage it, push the commits into the branch and create a new pull request.
 Shipyard will automatically start a new ephemeral deployment.
 You can see the workflow's status and logs in the `checks` section of the pull request.
 After a few seconds, the workflow will add the preview URL.
-Click on it to see your changes in real-time.
+Click on it to see your changes in real time.

 {{< img-simple src="shipyard-pr-previews.png" alt="Shipyard spinning up another environment for the new Pull request">}}